 History of The Mermaid Show

-In 1947 Newt Perry, a former U.S. Navy man, swim coach, and star swimmer turned event promoter, was in search of a new business venture.
+In 1947 Newt Perry, a former U.S. Navy man, swim coach, and star swimmer turned event promoter, searched for a new business venture.

 He found Weeki Wachee Springs, which at the time was full of junk and had to be cleared.